toxicity1985/atoum-documentation/source/en/first_test.rst

 * returns a :ref:`string<string-anchor>`;
 * that :ref:`is equals to<string-is-equal-to>` ``"Hi atoum !"``.

-The tests are passed, everything is green.
-Here, your code is solid as a rock with atoum!
+The tests passed, everything is green.
+Your code is solid as a rock with atoum!

 Dissecting the test
 *******************
-It's important you understand each thung we use in this test.
-So here is some information about it.
+It's important to understand each part of the test.
+Let's look at each section.

-We use the namespace ``Vendor\Project\tests\units`` where ``Vendor\Project`` is the namespace of the class and ``tests\units`` the part of the namespace use by atoum to understand that we are on test namespace.
-This special namespace is configurable and it's explain in the :ref:`appropriate section<cookbook_change_default-namespace>`.
+First, we use the namespace ``Vendor\Project\tests\units`` where ``Vendor\Project`` is the namespace of the class and ``tests\units`` the part of the namespace use by atoum to understand that we are in the test namespace.
+This special namespace is configurable as explained in the :ref:`appropriate section<cookbook_change_default-namespace>`.
-Inside the test method, we use a special syntax :ref:`given and then<given-if-and-then>` that do nothing excepting making the test more readable.
+Then, inside the test method, we use a special syntax :ref:`given and then<given-if-and-then>`.
+They do nothing other than making the test more readable.
-Finally we use another simple tricks with :ref:`newTestedInstance and testedInstance<newTestedInstance>` to get a new instance of the tested class.
+Finally we use a couple more simple tricks, :ref:`newTestedInstance and testedInstance<newTestedInstance>` to get a new instance of the tested class.